 - A. Design Objectives.
-Land uses or site elements shall be buffered and screened from streetscapes and adjacent property according to the following design objectives.
-These objectives shall be used in applying the buffer requirements in Table 8-##, Buffer Planting Requirements and Table 8-3, Buffer Application. - 1.
+Intense land uses or site elements shall be buffered and screened from streetscapes and adjacent property according to the following design objectives.
+These objectives shall be used in applying the buffer requirements in Table 8-2, Buffer Planting Designs. - 1.
 Mitigate impacts of parking lots or vehicle circulation near streets or property lines with landscape barriers and low-level headlight screening. - 2.
 Use berms, vertical landscape, dense plantings, or other grade or spatial changes to alter views, subdue sound, and change the sense of proximity of incompatible uses, buildings, or site conditions. - 3.
 Soften transitions where changes in development patterns, intensity of land uses, or building scale occur. - 4.
-Screen service, utility, and storage areas of buildings and sites from adjacent property and streetscapes with architectural features, fences, or landscape that limit visibility or noise. - 5.
-Address three layers of landscape buffers and screens, including: large trees (high-level 30'+); evergreen or ornamental trees (mid-level 6' to 30'); and shrubs, annuals, perennials, and ground cover (low-level under 6'), to directly mitigate potential impacts and adjacencies. - B. Buffer Planting.
-The planting requirements in Table 8-##: Buffer Designs shall be used to buffer and screen uses or elements of sites according to the design objectives of this section.
+Screen service and utility areas of buildings and sites from adjacent property or streetscapes with architectural features, fences, or landscape that limit visibility or noise. - 5.
+Utilize three layers of landscape buffers and screens, including: canopy trees (high-level 30'+); evergreen or ornamental trees (mid-level 6' to 30'); and shrubs, annuals, perennials, and ground cover (low-level under 6'), to directly and most effectively mitigate potential impacts and adjacencies. - B. Buffer Planting.
+The planting requirements in Table 8-2: Buffer Requirements shall be used to buffer and screen more intense uses or elements of sites according to the design objectives of this section.
 The buffer width is independent of and may include any setback, parking perimeter buffer, or other open space requirement so that the larger requirement controls.

-Table 8-##: Buffer Designs Site Element Minimum Buffer Width [1] Trees Screen Type 1: A minimal buffer used to screen parking 6' 1 large tree per 30' May substitute evergreens or ornamental tree at 2 for 1 for up to 50% of the trees 3' high shrubs at 3' on center; OR 3' high decorative wall or fence with shrubs and perennials along 50% Type 2: A buffer designed to soften the transition between different uses, scales of buildings, or intensity of uses 20' 1 large tree per 30' May substitute evergreens or ornamental tree at 2 for 1 for up to 50% of the trees 3' high shrubs planted 6' on center.
-Type 3: A buffer design to create a special and visibility barrier between incompatible situations 30' 1 large tree per 40' AND 1 ornamental or evergreen tree per 20' 6' high shrubs planted 6' on center; OR 6' high solid fence or wall with shrubs and perennials along 50%
+Table 8-2: Buffer & Screen Requirements Site Element Minimum Width [1] Trees [2] Screen [2] Type 1: A low screen used to define the edges of areas, particularly along streets, alleys or walkways.
+5' 1 canopy tree per 30' May substitute evergreens or ornamental tree at 2 for 1 for up to 50% of the trees 3' high shrubs at 3' on center; OR 3' high solid decorative wall or fence with shrubs, grasses and perennials along 50% Type 2: A buffer designed to soften the transition between different uses, scales of buildings, or intensity of uses 10' 1 canopy tree per 30' May substitute evergreens or ornamental tree at 2 for 1 for up to 50% of the trees 6' high shrubs planted 6' on center.
+Type 3: A buffer design to create a special and visibility barrier between incompatible situations 15' 1 canopy tree per 30' AND 1 ornamental or evergreen tree per 30' 6' high solid fence or wall with 3' - 6' shrubs and perennials along 50% the exterior fence

-[1] The width of a required buffer may be narrower to account for infill situations, or more compact,urban conditions.
+^[1] The width of a required buffer may be narrower to account for infill situations, or more compact and urban conditions; or may be wider when combined with additional landscape or setback standards.
 In these cases, a combination of additional plants or structural separation may be required.